counternote/counternote/spec.md

         | la, la, la, la, la, la, la, la, |
     —————————————————————————————————————————

-A [voice][voice] can be extended to another line using `+` at the end of the next to last lines and at the start of the next lines:
+A __voice__ can be extended to another line using `+` at the end of the next to last lines and at the start of the next lines:

     —————————————————————————————————————————
       # |4.|